General information about trust accounts

 - the expression "law practice trust account" or "law practice trust a/c".

-The firm must ensure the authorised deposit-taking institution (ADI) is aware that the account is to be established as a solicitor statutory trust account, and that no bank charges are to be debited to the trust account.
-Arrangements need to be made for any account fees charged by the ADI to be taken from the firm's office account.
-A general trust account can only be established with an approved ADI.
+The practice must ensure the authorised deposit-taking institution (ADI) with which the account is kept is aware that the account is to be configured as a law practice trust account, and that bank charges must not be debited to the account.
+Arrangements need to be made for any account fees charged by the ADI to be debited to the practice's office account.

-Authorised deposit-taking institutions (ADI) in the ACT are:
+Approved ADIs in the ACT are:

 - ANZ Bank

-- Bendigo Bank
+- Bendigo and Adelaide Bank

-- Commonwealth Bank of Australia
+- Commonwealth Bank

-- Macquarie Relationship Banking
+- Macquarie Bank

 - National Australia Bank